lmehra/simplepay/Readme.md

 		            "Mansa\\Simplepay\\": "src/"
 		        }
 		    },

-4. use composer command "composer dumpautoload".
+5. Use composer command in your terminal

+		composer dumpautoload

-5. To use your own settings, publish config.
+6. To use your own settings, publish config.

 		$ php artisan vendor:publish